Benefits Of Lifting Weights For Females

-Non-lifters often mistake building muscle as vain (since it improves your appearance) or pointless (to them it’s a waste of time of money).
+Non-lifters often mistake building muscle as vain (since it improves your appearance) or pointless (to them, it’s a waste of time and money).
 But it’s not just a way to improve your appearance or have fun—it’s healthy.
 Like real healthy.

-If you think about fat being the stored energy on your body, it’s really healthy too.
-It allows you to live during the day without needing to have an IV drip of glucose directly to your blood stream.
+If you think about fat being the stored energy on your body, it’s healthy too.
+It allows you to live during the day without needing an IV drip of glucose directly to your bloodstream.
 And if there was ever a shortage of food or some reason you couldn’t eat, you could still have energy for your body to rely on to continue living for a while.
-The problems only arise when you have a very large amount of fat on your body.
+The problems only arise when you have too much fat on your body.

-Muscle can act in a similar way, as it’s made out of very important amino acids that your body needs.
+Muscle can act similarly, as it’s made out of very important amino acids that your body needs.
 You get these amino acids when they’re broken down from eating protein, and you can use them to build larger muscles.
 Your body also needs a certain amount of these amino acids to continually create new blood cells, regenerate organs, maintain your skin/nails/hair, etc.

 If you don’t eat enough protein, your body will just take these amino acids from your muscles to do these daily processes.
-This is incredibly important if you ever, God forbid, get in a serious car accident and can’t eat, or get a life-altering and life-threatening illness like cancer, etc.
+This is incredibly important if you ever, God forbid, get in a serious car accident and can’t eat, get a bad cold where you don’t feel like eating, or get a life-altering and life-threatening illness like cancer, etc.

-Lifting weights and having lots of muscle also helps fight off heart disease, diabetes, sarcopenia, etc. If you want to dive into this topic further, one of my all time favourite health and fitness articles is available for your reading on the American Journal of Clinical Nutrition website: The Under-Appreciated Role of Muscle in Health and Disease.
+Lifting weights and having lots of muscle also helps fight off heart disease, diabetes, sarcopenia, etc. If you want to dive into this topic further, one of my all-time favourite health and fitness papers is available for your reading on the American Journal of Clinical Nutrition website: The Under-Appreciated Role of Muscle in Health and Disease.

 Sleep Better & Feel More Energized